 We were glad we decided to eat at the Tinkuy Buffet Restaurant at the Belmond Sanctuary Lodge.
 The buffet ensured that the boys would not have an issue picking something to eat, especially when it came to dessert!
 More importantly, the food quality was great.
 With our stomachs full, we headed to the entrance.

-After climbing the Machu Picchu cloud forest for about 20 minutes our efforts were finally rewarded.
+After climbing through the Machu Picchu cloud forest for about 20 minutes, our efforts were finally rewarded.
 We had our first glimpse of the Machu Picchu Sanctuary.
-Seeing the llamas tending to the grass, I could just imagine how Hiram Bingham must have felt when he first laid eyes on the site and he saw the local families farming there.
+Seeing the llamas tending to the grass, I could just imagine how Hiram Bingham must have felt when he first laid eyes on the site, and he saw the local families farming there.

 Agricultural Sector of Machu Picchu Sanctuary

 Edward explained to us how the Machu Picchu ruins are divided into agricultural and urban sectors.
 His voice drifted in and out of my consciousness.
 I couldn’t help but be mesmerized by this wonder of the world.